rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 - copy the generated cert file to SGX compute node where skc_library is deployed.
 Also note down the the key id generated

-## Configuration for NGINX testing
+## Configuration for NGINX testing on RHEL 8.2

 **Note:** Below mentioned OpenSSL and NGINX configuration updates are provided as patches (nginx.patch and openssl.patch) as part of skc_library deployment script.